 You might have other reasons you need to skip the Mall Santa.
 Maybe you have one of those kids who never trusted the big guy.
 For such a jolly old elf, he sure does scare the crap out kids in person.

-Or maybe it’s just 2021 and you’re not that ready to sit next to a stranger.
+Or maybe you’re not that ready to sit next to a stranger during cold and flu season.
+I’m not going to judge.

 Don’t worry!
-You can still grab a festive holiday photo of your kids without Santa.
+You can still grab a festive holiday photo of your kids without Santa and make a snazzy custom holiday photobook!
 Here’s a few ideas!

 Photo with the Christmas Tree